Mastercard/pkcs11-tools/README.md

 If you wish to contribute to this project, please refer to the rules in [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md).

 Contributors:
- - Georg Lippold (Mastercard, https://www.mastercard.com) - JWK output
+ - Georg Lippold (Mastercard, https://www.mastercard.com) - JWK output, GitHub build & CodeQL integration

 ## Author